Particular/Workshop/exercises/04-integration/README.md

 Run the solution and verify that the ITOps message handler fetches the customer information using the supplied provider.

-NOTE: For your convenience IT/Ops is already configured with the required connection strings to allow providers to function properly.

 Check out `ReflectionHelper` and look at how the container is created in the `Host` in `Divergent.ITOps` to learn more about how IT/Ops loads and co-hosts the providers.

 ## Exercise 4.3: implement shipping provider